The part of the web hosting industry that caters to individuals and small businesses offers a perfect storm of conditions for a confusopoly:

 Hosts often try to sell additional, add-on services.
 These services are often useless for the typical website owner.

 Hosts often offer deep discounts to individuals who make upfront purchases of plans with long billing terms (e.g., 3 years).
-I haven’t seen any hard data, but I suspect that a large proportion of individuals who purchase these long-term plans stop using them before the service term runs out.
+I haven’t seen any hard data, but I suspect that a large proportion of individuals who purchase these long-term plans stop using them before their service terms run out.

 - Content on the internet must be “hosted” somewhere.
 When an individual visits Confusopoly.com, the individual’s computer communicates with another computer (called a server) via the internet.
 The server sends the data that composes Confusopoly.com to the user’s computer.